A search for a new home began and the City of Cockburn, a south-western

 On the first Saturday of each month the club holds a sausage sizzle

 and our monthly meeting – nothing too formal but a requirement

 of incorporation - and then a running session.
-The second Saturday
+The third Saturday

 is a switching session although those who wish to “railfan”